Trig M Track: The best beginner hike in Canterbury

 This is an out and back track so you get down the same way you come up!
 Pretty straightforward forward just take extra care on some of the downhill with the shingle.
 It can be hard to get a good grip at points.
 If you need some extra support, walking poles are wonderful!

-I would consider this a good track for all year round of course depending on snowfalls.
+I would consider this a good track for all year round.
 Autumn to early winter would likely be the nicest time as it’s not as hot outside.
 If you’re lucky some mountains nearby may have some snow on them which makes for a more dramatic landscape.
 The track is exposed the entire way so it gets pretty hot walking it in the middle of the day in summer.

 Because it is so exposed be sure to check up on the weather and pack accordingly.
-It’s still a doable track on a windier day, although I’m not keen hiking in the wind, but you want to make sure you’re prepared in case the temperature drops.
+It’s still a doable track on a windier day, but you want to make sure you’re prepared in case the temperature drops.

 How to get there